Measles, Rubella and Hepatitis B immunization requirements

 IMPORTANT - college is an environment where students have close contact in classrooms, residence, and dining halls and common spaces.
 Because of this, you must protect yourself and others from the most common communicable diseases on college campuses: Measles, Mumps, and Rubella (MMR), and Hepatitis B (HEP B).
 This is so important to your health that the State of California and CSUMB require proof of immunization to maintain your enrollment.
 ACT TODAY and provide the documentation required for proof of immunization so that you are prepared for a healthy and enjoyable experience at college.

-Under the provisions of Executive Order No. 803 from the Board of Trustees of the California State University, all students born after January 1, 1957 are required to present the following prior to enrolling in your second year.
+Under the provisions of Executive Order No. 803 from the Board of Trustees of the California State University, all students born after January 1, 1957 are required to present the following prior to enrolling in your second semester.

 Proof of immunity against Measles and Rubella (MMR) AND;

-Pursuant to Section 120390.5 of the Health and Safety Code, all first-time enrollees who are 18 years of age or younger as of September 1 in the same year that you begin Fall classes (or for Spring and Summer sessions - 18 or younger as of September 1 st of the previous year) you must also present proof of immunity to Hepatitis B. The entire Hep B, 3-shot series must be completed prior to enrolling in your second year.
+Pursuant to Section 120390.5 of the Health and Safety Code, all first-time enrollees who are 18 years of age or younger as of September 1 in the same year that you begin Fall classes (or for Spring and Summer sessions - 18 or younger as of September 1 st of the previous year) you must also present proof of immunity to Hepatitis B. The entire Hep B, 3-shot series must be completed prior to enrolling in your second semester.

 Ways to Prove Immunity: